helenaongithub/expense-tracker/README.md

 * Automations (monthly recurring transactions)
 * Visualization dashboard: monthly/daily trends + pie chart by category
 * Basic client-side and server-side validation for forms
+* Sync helper so that user-provided sync scripts can be executed
+* Currency exchange to main currency

 ## Quickstart — run locally